Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Protection rating:  5/5
 	13. Technological smoothness:  3/5
 	14. Technological extremophilia:  5/5
+	15. Stress/Boredom rating:  3/5 (Eustress)
-	15. Me-points:  2/3
+	16. Me-points:  2/3
-	16. Kind of person most protected:  People who dislike the Taliban (without reproduction mandates); the Taliban (after purging everyone who doesn't consider doing what the Taliban wants to be a form of absolute freedom)
+	17. Kind of person most protected:  People who dislike the Taliban (without reproduction mandates); the Taliban (after purging everyone who doesn't consider doing what the Taliban wants to be a form of absolute freedom)
-	17. Special categories:  Diversifying, Hedonological, Furry
+	18. Special categories:  Diversifying, Hedonological, Furry
-	18. Alternative special categories (with reproduction mandates):  Homogenizing, Luddistic, Nightmare
+	19. Alternative special categories (with reproduction mandates):  Homogenizing, Luddistic, Nightmare
-	19. Conversion potential:  Commonwealth<->Panarchy, Commonwealth<->Empire (limited)
+	20. Conversion potential:  Commonwealth<->Panarchy, Commonwealth<->Empire (limited)
-	20. Conversion potential (with reproduction mandates):  Unknown
+	21. Conversion potential (with reproduction mandates):  Unknown
 54. Beyonder Dwelling
 	1. Narrative indicator:  If process doesn't matter, only goals and results, couldn't the enlightened police make people happier by secretly killing all the unhappy people and getting away with it?
 	2. Author protest:  I don't believe in non-temporal intellects.
 I treat all references to "Beyonders" in The Viceroy as a particular pattern of lies which can be parsed as language.